0xadri/mkdocs/docs/index.md

 ![Architecture Overview](./img/architecture-06-2018-Overview.png)

+For futher information see the [documentation on our components](./documentation/).

 ##The ixo Blockchain
 The ixo blockchain contains the records of evey claim that is issued against a project the the subsequent evaluation of those claims.
 Each record is validated by a quorum of validator nodes before it is written to the chain and thereafter the record cannot be removed or updated.
 This data is then aggegated to build out the final states of the projects.